seedstack/website/content/docs/seed/manual/rest/index.md

 status code `400`.

 {{% callout info %}}
-Like for resources, providers are automatically detected and registered by SEED.
+Like resources, providers are automatically detected and registered by Seed.
 {{% /callout %}}